raziore/raziore/README.md

 # Preface

-Fine, I finally decided to write the introduction.(*/ω＼*)

-I'm not familiar with the MarkDown language, so the first version I'll paste on directly.

 [![raziore's GitHub stats](https://github-readme-stats.vercel.app/api?username=raziore)](https://github.com/anuraghazra/github-readme-stats)

+(Updated on Mar.30 2024)

-I changed the service provider just one day before(2023.1.2), from Glitch to Netlify, it sped up significantly.
+I changed the service provider on 2023.1.2, from Glitch to Netlify, it sped up significantly.
+I guess this is because they are on a update with Fastly.
+After the update, it sped up again, till now.
+Anyhow, I decide to use Netlify as my main constructor.

-I'm writing my first blog, and there're already many posts I've decided to write.
+I'm writing my blogs, and there're already many posts I've decided to write.
+I'm also on a check for the update of my own personal page.

-I want you to know that I'm a very casual person, so is my website.
+You really need to know that I'm a very casual person, so is my website.
 When I want to update it, it is updated.
 When I don't, (￣_,￣ ).
+Partially it is becuz my study, but I must confess I'm not eager enough to make it.

 # What is this

-My blog on netlify is linked to this repo for continuous development.[Visit My Blog→](https://raziore.netlify.app/)
+My blog on netlify is linked to this repo for continuous development.[Visit My Blog→](https://raziore-blog.netlify.app/)

 # Notice

-I'm on campus and, soon there'll be final exams.
-This repo won't update frequently recently.
+I'm on campus and I'm in a very important semester for me.
+This repo won't update frequently for one year.

 # HISTORY

-(+8)
+(GMT+8)

 -2022.12.20: